 Prepare Your Credit for Homeownership: Zero to Twelve Weeks

-While the credit score required to qualify for a mortgage can vary depending on the lender and whether you take advantage of a government-sponsored mortgage program, you will always have a better chance of qualifying for a loan with the best rates when your credit score is good.
+While the credit score required to qualify for a mortgage can vary depending on the lender and whether you take advantage of a government-sponsored mortgage program, you will always have a better chance of qualifying for a loan with the best rates when your credit is good.

-According to myFico.com, consumers with FICO scores of 740 or above have the best chance at qualifying for a home loan with excellent terms and a low interest rate.
+According to myFico.com, consumers with FICO scores of 740 or above have the best chance at qualifying for a mortgage with excellent terms and a low interest rate.
 Meanwhile, consumers with “good credit,” or FICO scores between 679 and 740, may or may not receive the best terms.
 Anyone with a score below that level has a much worse chance at qualifying for one of the best home loans on the market.

 - Get a copy of your credit report and check it for errors.
 You can get a free copy of your report from all three credit reporting agencies — Experian, Equifax, and TransUnion — for free each year at AnnualCreditReport.com.